Randy de Puniet

 Randy de Puniet (born 14 February 1981), sometimes known by his initials RdP, is a French motorcycle road racer who competed in Grands Prix racing between 1998 and 2014, achieving five wins in the 250cc class.
-He also competed in the Superbike World Championship during the 2015 season with little success.
-He currently competes in the MotoE World Cup, aboard an Energica Ego Corsa.
+He also competed in the Superbike World Championship during the 2015 season, and in the MotoE World Cup aboard an Energica Ego Corsa, both with little success.